A Different Approach to Content Strategy and Justification

 When you think this way, you’ll shift your thinking about “presentations.”
 By thinking “visual support to conversations” you’ll identify many, individual visual assets that aren’t delivered as a presentation.

-Situation-ready Content —
+Situation-ready Information —

 Most people want in-depth content to review important or complex topics.
 Sellers need it to fuel business conversations.
 Conversations and meetings can introduce these ideas to buyers.
 They need material to review to help their understanding.
 They need time to consider and reflect in their context.
 They need help to decide appropriate actions.